Whether the world be finite... and whether there be more than one world...

 The ophthalmologist with the flowing hair explained that I was holding a crystalline lens that once focused rays of light onto the retina of a rabbit.
 Their eyes being similar to our own, rabbits can be used in lieu of human subjects particularly when it would be unethical to use humans, she continued; for example, if one wanted to study the effects of nuclear radiation on vision one couldn’t use humans, which is why in the 1960s they placed rabbits rather than humans at varying distances from small atomic bombs that were detonated by scientists who were trying to understand the effects of nuclear radiation on eyes.
 The results were to be expected: the rabbits placed 42 miles from the site of the explosion received retinal burns larger than those placed 300 miles away.
 Thanks to this study, she told me, we now know that the intense light produced by nuclear bombs can cause temporary or permanent blindness.

-I don’t remember if we continued the dissection, but if we had we would not have found the iridescent, blue membranous layer called the tapetum lucidum which lies behind the retina of nocturnal animals.
+I don’t remember if we continued the dissection, but if we had we would not have found the iridescent, blue membranous layer called the tapetum lucidum which lies behind the retina of many nocturnal animals.
 By reflecting light back into the eye for a second time, the tapetum lucidum improves night vision and is responsible for the bright eyeshine seen in deer, cats, dogs, deep sea animals and other creatures who roam the darkness.
 Being diurnal, rabbits lack this feature, and on the day of the experiments I should say it is thankfully so for one cannot imagine what kind of fantastic eyeshine would have flashed from those eyes as they beheld the infernal and blinding light of the explosions intended, as it were, for their own private spectacle.

 …on showers of milk, blood, iron, wool, flesh and baked tiles… on the sound of trumpets heard in the sky…